 COVERED SERVICEMEMBER Sample Clauses

 COVERED SERVICEMEMBER.
-A member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list for serious injury or illness.
+A member of the United States Armed Forces, including a member of the National Guard or Reserves who is undergoing medical treatment, recuperation, or therapy; is in outpatient status; or is on the temporary disability retired list for a serious injury or illness.

 COVERED SERVICEMEMBER.
 A “covered servicemember” is on “active duty or call to active duty status” and is either (i) a member of a regular component of the Armed Forces who is deployed to or returning from a foreign country due to service with the Armed Forces, (ii) a member of the reserve components (Army National Guard of the United States, Army Reserve, Navy Reserve, Air National Guard of the United States, Air Force Reserve, or Coast Guard Reserve), or (iii) a retired member of the regular Armed Forces or the Reserves.